Benjamin-Lee/HUDS.tk/readme.md

 ## How it works

-The system is a one-function Flask app deployed to AWS Lambda via Zappa.
-When a user visits HUDS.tk, a microserver is spun up, the correct URL for the menu is calculated, and then served to the user.
+The system is an HTML page with a JavaScript snippet that calculates the URL for the current menu and redirects you.

 ## Bugs

-I highly doubt there are any bugs (the whole script is <30 lines long), but if there are, please contact me at [benjamin_lee@college.harvard.edu](mailto:benjamin_lee@college.harvard.edu?subject=HUDS.tk).
+I highly doubt there are any bugs (the whole HTML file is <50 lines long), but if there are, please contact me at [benjamin_lee@college.harvard.edu](mailto:benjamin_lee@college.harvard.edu?subject=Dhall).
 I intend to maintain this app until my graduation in May 2020, so if HUDS changes their menu URL scheme, I'll be sure to update the redirector.